Kano’s next learn-to-code kit is a build-it-yourself laptop

 Though it also claims the kit computer “works as a powerful DIY PC too”, flagging the presence of apps like YouTube, WhatsApp, Google Maps and Wikipedia, as well as its own range of “creative computing applications”, which are aimed at encouraging kids to learn coding principles and even write lines of code while they play around with digital content.
 Its apps include Hack Minecraft, Make Art, Terminal Quest and Story Mode.

 Ahead of the holiday season last year Kano outed a series of connected device kits — such as a programmable LED array and a gesture controller.
 But this year it looks to be doubling back down on its core computer kit concept.
+Kano’s co-founder Alex Klein confirms that while the Screen Kit is being kept around the new Complete Computer Kit is the Kano product “we highly recommend”.

 The startup, which was founded in 2013 and counts Saul Klein (formerly a partner at Index Ventures) as a co-founder and an investor in a personal capacity, has raised around $15M in VC funding to date, plus further funding via a crowdfunding route which was how it kickstarted the business.